 Increasing Mergers & Acquisitions: As we saw with Arcadia, e-commerce powerhouses and larger conglomerates will continue to consume ailing retailers on the cheap.
 We saw it last year when private equity firm Sycamore Partners’ purchased Ann Taylor and other Ascena Brands and when Simon Property Group bought out JCPenney.
 The total value of U.S. retail deals transacted in 2020 was about $36 billion, nearly triple the $13.9 billion tallied in 2019, it’s a retail trend likely to continue.

 Statista: ‘Covid Accelerates Declining Retail Industry’

 The Rise of the Startup: From the ashes of bankrupt retailers, startups will rise to meet the gaps in demand.
 During 2021, Global investors pumped a total of $3.3 billion into 301 deals for e-commerce startups according to Crunchbase and this will accelerate in 2021.
 Increasingly, larger retailers are being encouraged to think and operate like startups as versatility becomes an essential business driver.
-Already, in 2021 startups like Imperfect Foods, Vuori & Italic are capturing interest.
+Already, in 2021 startups like Imperfect Foods, Vuori & Italic have started to capture consumer interest.